-Charles G. Finney began preaching around 1825 in upstate New York.
-He instituted many of the unscriptural practices of "modern evangelism".
-He was of the opinion that men had a completely free will and could influence GOD to pour out HIS blessings upon them by an adoption of morality and a devoted life of prayer.
-He believed that men were the cause of their own salvation and brought their own faith to GOD rather than receiving it from GOD.
+Charles G. Finney, (who is widely considered as the Father of Modern Revivalism) began preaching around 1825 in upstate New York.
+He instituted many of the practices (such as what many today describe as the "altar call") of "modern evangelism".
+He believed that men were the cause of their own salvation and brought their own faith to GOD rather than receiving "faith" from the hand of GOD.
 His message was widely and happily received and for a season appeared to usher in a new era of spiritual prosperity.
-Yet, as in all endeavors of the flesh, the glory of GOD took second place to the glory of men and their accomplishments, and the lasting effects of his errors remain with us today in the rank and file of so-called Christendom.
+Yet, as in all endeavors of the flesh, the glory of GOD took second place to the glory of men and their accomplishments and the lasting effects of his errors remain with us today.
 One of his more egregious errors which persists in the minds of many today, is that men can by their own efforts, prayers, and devotion, cause GOD to pour out HIS blessings and send "revival".

-We certainly believe in the constant need of GOD's people for "revival" and hope to join with Habakkuk in imploring the LORD for such.
+We certainly believe in the constant need of GOD's people for "revival", and hope to join with Habakkuk in imploring the LORD for such.
 "O LORD, I have heard thy speech, and was afraid: O LORD, revive thy work in the midst of the years, in the midst of the years make known; in wrath remember mercy."
 We often find ourselves in a cold and indifferent frame of mind due to the weakness and wickedness of our own flesh, and only because HE works in us both to will and to do of HIS good pleasure, do we desire with David, "to see THEE as we have seen THEE in the sanctuary."
-We delight in the words of the Psalmist who sought the LORD saying, "Turn us again, O LORD God of hosts, cause thy face to shine; and we shall be saved."

 Quite in contrast to Finney's appeals to the natural man to "cause" GOD to hear him through "much praying"; the Psalmist makes all of his appeal to the LORD, recognizing that unless the LORD is pleased to "turn us again" we cannot even desire HIS presence, much less call upon HIS NAME in such a fashion as to compel HIM to hear us.
 The man who does not recognize that all of his blessings, faith, obedience, and true prayers are the gift of GOD which are bestowed according to HIS sovereign pleasure, is a man who is not acquainted with the GOD of the Bible.
+For a man to desire to be "turned" from his natural sinful way, he must be visited by the LORD.
 "O LORD, I know that the way of man is not in himself: it is not in man that walketh to direct his steps."
 Left to himself every man will be consumed by his own corruption.
+"The preparations of the heart in man, and the answer of the tongue, is from the LORD."
+We do not point this out to discourage men from praying, but rather that they might recognize HIM from whom all blessings flow.